 We offer counselling, education, and advocacy to assist with:

-- depression, anxiety or bipolar issues
+- depressive, anxiety or bipolar disorders

 - present or past trauma